-- a. act as the Chief of the Medical Staff, in coordination and cooperation with the Chief Executive Officer in matters of mutual concern involving the Hospital; - b. call, preside at, be responsible for the agenda of, and keep a report and minutes of Department meetings and of the Medical Executive Committee; - c. after consultation with the Chief Executive Officer and subject to Board approval, appoint members to all standing, special and multidisciplinary Medical Staff committees except the Medical Executive Committee; - d. serve as non-voting Ex Officio member of all other Medical Staff and Quality Improvement committees; - e. represent the views, policies, needs and grievances of the Medical Staff to the Board and to the Chief Executive Officer and communicate all actions and recommendations of the Medical Executive Committee and the Medical Staff to the Board; - f. receive, and interpret the policies of the Board to the Medical Staff and report to the Board on the performance and maintenance of quality with respect to the Medical Staff's delegated responsibility to provide medical care; - g. be the spokesman for the Medical Staff in its external professional and public relations; and - h. report to the Medical Executive Committee, for its consideration, any situation which has come to his or her attention involving questions of clinical competency, patient care and treatment, care management, exclusive service policies or contracts, professional ethics or morals, infraction of hospital or Medical Staff Bylaws or Rules or Regulations or unacceptable conduct on the part of any individual appointed to the Medical Staff.
-The President has discretionary authority in determining which situations need to be presented. - B. SUCCESSION When the office of the President is vacated prematurely, the President Elect will assume the office for the remainder of the Medical Staff term.
-If both Officers are unable to complete their term, a new election will be held.
+- a. act as the Chief of the Medical Staff, in coordination and cooperation with the President of the Hospital in matters of mutual concern involving the Hospital;b. call, preside at, be responsible for the agenda of, and keep a report and - call, preside at, or responsible for the agenda of, and keep a report and minutes of Department meetings and of the Medical Executive Committee; c. after consultation with the President of the Hospital and subject to Board approval, - appoint members to all standing, special and multidisciplinary Medical Staff committees except the Medical Executive Committee; - d. serve as non-voting Ex Officio member of all other Medical Staff and Quality Improvement committees; - e. represent the views, policies, needs and grievances of the Medical Staff to the Board and to the President of the Hospital and communicate all actions and recommendations of the Medical Executive Committee and the Medical Staff to the Board; - f. receive, and interpret the policies of the Board to the Medical Staff and report to the Board on the performance and maintenance of quality with respect to the Medical Staff's delegated responsibility to provide medical care; - g. be the spokesman for the Medical Staff in its external professional and public relations; and - h. report to the Medical Executive Committee, for its consideration, any situation which has come to his or her attention involving questions of clinical competency, patient care and treatment, care management, exclusive service policies or contracts, professional ethics or morals, infraction of hospital or Medical Staff Bylaws or Rules or Regulations or unacceptable conduct on the part of any individual appointed to the Medical Staff.
+The President has discretionary authority in determining which situations need to be presented. - B. SUCCESSION When the office of the President is vacated prematurely, the President Elect will assume the office for the remainder of the Medical Staff term. -If both Officers are unable to complete their term, a new election will be held.